 Does a breastfed infant need vitamin D supplementation?
 A nursing mom with sufficient vitamin D in her own body ensures that her nursing infant receives enough.
-One very rigorous study says that nursing moms should have about 6400 IU per day to ensure adequate vitamin D to their nursing infant.
-But many moms are deficient in the vitamin.
-Thus, supplementation may be necessary and breastfed infants aged between 0 and 12 months should take a 10-mcg daily supplement of vitamin D.
+One detailed study suggests that nursing moms should consume about 6400 IU per day to ensure adequate vitamin D to their nursing infant.
+But many moms are deficient in vitamin D. Thus, supplementation may be necessary and breastfed infants aged between 0 and 12 months should take a 10-mcg daily supplement of vitamin D.

 12 months old - Adult

 Anyone else, from one-year-olds and tweens to teens and adults up to 70 years of age, should get a daily minimum of 15 mcg (600 IU) of vitamin D. While this figure is the daily recommended intake, some experts suggest that you take more.
 This is especially important for anyone in the following groups: